An Elementary but Logical Approach to Integration: Complex Functions

-So far, we have dealt with real functions.
-For further applications in subjects such as Fourier analysis or quantum analysis, we should not avoid complex functions in values as well as in variables.
-Here the results established for real-valued functions are naturally extended to complex-valued functions.
+So far, we have mainly dealt with real functions.
+For further applications to subjects such as Fourier analysis or quantum analysis, we should not avoid complex functions in values as well as in variables.
+Here the results established for real-valued functions are naturally extended to complex-valued ones.

 Given a linear lattice $L$, we shall work with the complexified function space $L_\C = L + iL$, which is referred to as a \textbf{complex lattice} if the lattice condition is strengthened to $|f| \in L_\C$ ($f \in L_\C$), i.e. $\sqrt{f^2+g^2} \in L$ ($f,g \in L$).
 A linear functional $I: L \to \R$ is obviously extended to a complex-linear functional on $L_\C$, which is also denoted by $I$.